 Professional Qualifications and Experience

-- Exceptional relationship manager and positive presence whose enthusiasm and energy help recruit a diverse collection of individuals and organizations to this cause
+- Exceptional relationship manager who can recruit a diverse collection of individuals, schools, foundations, and organizations to this cause

 Personal Qualities and Attributes

 - Deep passion for One Love’s mission and movement

 - Energized by fluidity, and highly adaptable to rapidly evolving and changing environments